 At some point in the month, women experience some unbearable and painful menstrual cramps.
 Many remedies are used to ease female cramps like, over the counter medication, heating pads and hot water bottles, but did you know masturbation can help ease your cramps as well?
 During that time of the month, masturbating will release the hormone called endorphin which eases the menstrual pain, relieves stress and reduces the discomfort caused by the cramps.

 All in all, I guess it’s okay to say that masturbation and having orgasms are okay to have, even for women!
 Taking care of your sexual health will always help improve your mental and physical well-being.

-Since October is LGBTQ History Month, we're going to look into some local LGBTQ history that happened right here in Windsor.
+Since it's Pride Month, we're going to look into some local LGBTQ history that happened right here in Windsor.
 Windsor has played an essential role throughout the years regarding the queer community and its fight for equality.

 So, we'll be shining a spotlight on some of the historical events that you might not be aware of, especially if you live in the Windsor area, as it's not just queer history; it's Windsor history.

 Windsor has the first recorded death penalty verdict after two soldiers were discovered being intimate in 1842 at Fort Malden.

 The men, 39-year-old Samuel Moore and 27-year-old Irish labourer Patrick Kelly were not executed but went to prison like many others at the time.

 In 1972, Windsor's first Gay Liberation group - the Windsor Homophile Association - was started at the University of Windsor.
 The name changed to Windsor Gay Unity a year later, in 1973.

 Canada's first Bathhouse raid happened at Etna's Steam Bath on Brant Street in 1964.